 Cara N. Tan, M.A.
 Cara is interested in exploring the variables that influence the consistency of attitudes and behavior with a special focus on prosocial behavior.
 Her current research is focused on understanding the relationship between vested interest and attitude strength.
 She is also interested in developing new methods of persuasion based on attitude strength to promote positive health behavior and prosocial behavior.

 Emily Warren, M.A.
-Emily is a Ph.D. student in Applied Social Psychology.
-She holds a Masters degree from DBOS in Organizational Behavior.
+Emily is a Ph.D. student in Applied Social Psychology and holds an M.A. in Organizational Behavior.
 She has conducted research on individual factors that affect responses to goal expectation violations using goal disruption theory (Siegel, 2013).
 She is working toward a professional path in program development and assessment.
 Two recent examples are the DBOS Peer Mentoring Program and the CGU Alumni Teaching Community.
 Both programs aim to facilitate access to important resources and build sense of community among program participants.

-Tatiana Basáñez, Ph.D., studies intergroup processes and health disparities with a focus on persuasion and Hispanics.
+Tatiana Basáñez, Ph.D.
+Tatiana studies intergroup processes and health disparities with a focus on persuasion and Hispanics.
 She has investigated acculturation and substance abuse and is now seeking to apply research from embodiment and implicit cognitions to health and academic achievement interventions.